Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Appendix : Kato lifting

-\textbf{3.} Write $R$ as the relative perfection of a smooth $k$-algebra $R_0$.
-Then $\Spec R_0$ is Noetherian hence has finitely many irreducible components.
-By \cite{BertapelleSuzuki} (Prop.
-8.13), $\Spec R$ is the (scheme theoretic) coproduct of finitely many irreducible components.
+\begin{myproof}[of \Lemma{local RP is good}] By \cite[Prop.
+8.13]{BertapelleSuzuki}, $\Spec R$ is the (scheme theoretic) coproduct of finitely many irreducible components.
 In particular those are open in $\Spec R$, hence again relatively perfectly smooth over $k$.
 Thus $R=R_1\times\cdots\times R_n$ with $R_i$ relatively perfectly smooth over $k$ and irreducible.
-By \textbf{(1.)}, $R_i$ is also reduced, hence it is an integral domain by \cite{stacks-project} (Lem.
-01ON). \end{myproof}
+By \Lemma{p-basis comparison}.3, $R_i$ is also reduced, hence it is an integral domain by \cite[Lem.
+01ON]{stacks-project}. \end{myproof}